 - Prevent makes up an extremely small part of overall safeguarding referrals.
-In 2018-19, over one million safeguarding referrals were made in the UK, in comparison to just 6,287 Prevent referrals in 2019-20. - South Tyneside Prevent referrals 2020/21 (11), 2021/22 (14) these numbers are broadly similar across neighbouring authorities across Northumbria. - Limited local evidence of organised street protests etc in South Tyneside, but extremist groups are known to mobilise quickly to exploit any local tensions/community issues....so called 'aggravated activism'. - Rates of reported hate crimes continue to be low across South Tyneside. - Majority of Prevent referrals in South Tyneside relate to young males and online Right-Wing extremism - Two South Tyneside adult males have received lengthy custodial offences for terror related offences since 2015
+South Tyneside Prevent referrals 2023/24 (14) - these numbers are broadly similar across neighbouring authorities in Northumbria. - Limited local evidence of organised street protests etc in South Tyneside, but national and global events can impact upon risk and threat events. - Extremist groups are known to mobilise quickly to exploit any local tensions/community issues....so called 'aggravated activism'. - Rates of reported hate crimes continue to be low across South Tyneside, but they have been increasing over recent years. - Limited local impact of summer Civil Unrest 2024 across wider UK - Majority of Prevent referrals in South Tyneside relate to young males and online Right-Wing extremism

-Prevent Duty guidance - schools and the law
+Prevent Duty and the law

-- Counter Terrorism and Security Bill 2015 places a 'duty' on specified authorities - including all schools - to 'have due regard' to the need to prevent people from being drawn into terrorism. - Preventing people becoming terrorists or supporting terrorism also requires 'challenge' to extremist ideas where they are used to legitimise terrorism/extremism and are shared by terrorist groups. - Protecting students from the risk of radicalisation is part of schools' overall safeguarding responsibilities. - Contacting the authorities won't get your student into trouble if a criminal act hasn't been committed.
-The police and local authority will discuss your concerns, suggest how they can best help the child and give you access to relevant support and advice.
-Pre-criminal space! - Department of Education Prevent Duty Good Practice Guidance https://educateagainsthate.com/resources/prevent-good-practice/
+- Counter Terrorism and Security Bill 2015 places a 'duty' on specified authorities - including all schools - to 'have due regard' to the need to prevent people from being drawn into terrorism. - Preventing people becoming terrorists or supporting terrorism also requires 'disruption and challenge' to extremist groups and ideas used to legitimise terrorism/extremism and are shared by terrorist groups. - Protecting people from the risk of radicalisation is part of agencies overall safeguarding responsibilities. - Contacting the authorities won't get someone into trouble if a criminal act hasn't been committed.
+The police and local authority will discuss your concerns, suggest how they can best help people access relevant and proportionate support and advice. - Pre-criminal space! - December 2024 Home Secretary Yvette Cooper announces HM Government plans to introduce new counter-terrorism orders for youths that could restrict online activity.

-Prevent and OFSTED
+Prevent - OFSTED and schools

-- School has a Prevent/Safeguarding Policy? - Understand, assess and review the risk/threat from terrorism locally, regionally and nationally!
-Counter Terrorism Local Profile (CTLP) and ST Council Local Risk Assessment. - Clear leadership and accountable structures are in place, and visible throughout the organisation -Staff and the Governing Body have been appropriately trained on Prevent according to their role - do staff know how to identify a Prevent concern? - An appropriate reporting and referral process is in place and referrals are being managed effectively.
-Do staff know how to share a Prevent concern? - Online Safety Policies are in place which restrict access to extremist content and can help identify any concerns linked to pupils/staff?
-ICT filters are in place - A broad and balanced curriculum which promotes 'British values', will help build resilience and can protect students against extremist narratives.
-School actively promotes tolerance and community cohesion
+- All schools must have a Safeguarding Policy which references Prevent. - Expectation for 'specified authorities' to understand, assess and review the risk/threat from terrorism locally, regionally and nationally!
+Counter Terrorism Local Profile (CTLP) and ST Council Local Risk Assessment - Clear leadership and accountable structures are in place and visible throughout the organisation - do staff know how to identify a Prevent concern? - An appropriate reporting and referral process is in place and referrals are being managed effectively.
+Do staff know how to share a Prevent concern, do residents have access to information about Prevent and they are able to share concerns with agencies? - Online Safety Policies are in place which restrict access to extremist content and can help identify any concerns linked to pupils/staff?
+ICT filters are in place? - A broad and balanced curriculum which promotes 'British values', will help build resilience and can protect students against extremist narratives.
+School actively promotes tolerance and community cohesion?